 To connect the inverter with the battery, the positive end of the battery is joined to the positive end of the solar inverter, and the same process is repeated for the negative ends.

-For connecting the inverter and the grid, the installers use a normal plug to connect to the main power switchboard.
+The installers use a normal plug to connect the inverter and the grid to connect to the main power switchboard.
 Then, an output wire is connected to the electric board responsible for supplying electricity to the house.

 Start The Inverter